Kqzz/MCsniperGO/README.md

 - download the latest release for your operating system in the [releases](https://github.com/Kqzz/MCsniperGO/releases/) tab
 - move that file to it's own folder (recommended, issues may arise if not done)
-- run that file once, 2 files will appear in that folder, `accounts.txt` and `config.toml`. config.toml
+- run that file once, 2 files will appear in that folder, `accounts.txt` and `config.toml`. `config.toml` can be ignored for now.
   - on windows, you can double click the executable file to run.
   - on macos, you must [open a terminal in the folder you moved the binary to](https://www.stugon.com/open-terminal-in-current-folder-location-mac/) and run `./binary_name_here` in the terminal
   - on linux, you must open a terminal and use `cd` to navigate to the folder where the binary is located, you may have to run `chmod +x ./binary_name_here`, and then run `./binary_name_here`